RH-devs/sane-again/README.md

 * As a User, i should be able to Check all posts list

+* As a User, i should be able to view paginated posts on the homepage.

 __A new user of this site should do the following:__

 * As a new User, i should be able to register an account

 * As a new User, i should be able to Select a Post

-* As a new User, i should be able to Check all posts list
+* As a new User, i should be able to Check all posts list.

+* As a new User, i should be able to view paginated posts on the homepage.

 * As a new user to the website, I want to understand the purpose of the site and how to interact with it.